inventorandy/deep-learning-with-python/README.md

 ### Single-Label Multiclass Classification Problem

 This is a basic example of a Convolutional Neural Network (CNN).
 The script trains and tests against the MNIST dataset, before running predictions on the test dataset.
 The first 25 results are output to a `.png` image file.

+## 05 - Classifying Cat and Dog Images with a small Dataset

+### Binary Classification Problem

+This script uses a small batch of data to train a model and augments the data by copying and randomly transforming images to increase the dataset size.
+Training and Validation Loss and Accuracy for both trainings are saved as graph images in `.png` format.